-For the most part, these investing alternatives have been in portfolios for quite sometime.
-However, because of their high-yield and low exposure to risk, some remained a carefully guarded investing secret of the affluent and institutional investment community; for a number of years.
+For the most part, these investment alternatives have been in portfolios for quite sometime.
+However, because of their high-yield and low exposure to risk, some remained a carefully guarded investing secret of the affluent and institutional investment community.
 It was only following the events in late 2008, when privy investors needed to liquidate assets quickly to cover losses in other areas of their portfolio, that most of these investment secrets were introduced to the entire investment community; for everyone to benefit from.
-Of these profitable alternatives, investors say that one of their favorites is hard assets, like shipping container investing.
+Of these profitable alternatives, investors say that one of their favorites is hard assets, like shipping containers.